 5. SUPPORT SERVICES

 5.1 Support.
 Support services (the “Support”) are available through BullsEye’s helpdesk, which is operational 24 X 7 X 365.
 Upon reporting of an incident via phone or Client’s administrative user interface (UI), the incident will be assigned a unique Support ID number and such number must be used in all future correspondence until the incident is resolved.
 Standard Support is included in the Fees for the Products; Premium Support may be purchased for an additional fee.

+Support Services, including the services described in the grid below, do not include Administrative Management services.
+Administrative Management services are those tasks associated with setting the various security policies within the Zscaler Administrative portal.
+Such tasks are solely the responsibility of the Client.
+Exceptions to this policy require a defined statement of work, review, and approval by BullsEye Engineering.
+Such exceptions are subject to pricing to be determined based upon a review of the statement of work.
+BullsEye retains exclusive right to determine acceptance of such statement of work.

 If the Internet Access Security helpdesk is not able to immediately help, the request for service will be logged and responded to according to the severity levels and Support levels below:

+Note – above grid includes an edit changing the standard P4 response from 48 hours to 4 hours.

 6. COMMITMENT: This Addendum includes Internet Access Security licenses.
 Client agrees to maintain 100% of the locations and any additional locations, for the duration of the contract.
 Should the percentage of active service locations fall below the minimum percentages identified above for any reason as defined above, termination fees equal to 100% of the monthly recurring charges for all months remaining on the contract will occur.
 The exception to this policy would be if the Client discontinued service as a result of a proven BullsEye service issue.